Enduro Racer

 Enduro Racer (エンデューロレーサー) is a 1986 racing video game developed and published by Sega for arcades.
 It was released in two arcade cabinet versions: a stand-up cabinet with handlebars and a full-sized dirt bike cabinet.
 It is often seen as a dirt racing version of Hang-On, as it uses a similar engine and PCB.
-The game was later released for the Master System, ZX Spectrum, Commodore 64, Amstrad CPC and Atari ST in 1987.
+The game was later released for the Master System, ZX Spectrum, Commodore 64, Amstrad CPC, Thomson computers and Atari ST in 1987.